 Fiber Calculation Error

 In some charts, the Petite Treasure Braid and Petite Silk Lame have been erroneously calculated.
-These fibers are sold as skeins of 20 yards (60 feet).
+These fibers are sold as skeins of 25 yards (75 feet) and 20 yards (60 feet) respectively.
 Martina's software calculated the skeins as only 8 meters (roughly 26 feet).
 Thus, the materials list calls for an unusually large amount of these fibers.
-As we locate each chart with this error, we will correct in the Tips and Hints sections.
+A complete list of charts with calculation errors is below.

-In the interim, you can use the following example to help calculate the correct amount:
+You can also use the following example to help calculate the correct amount:

-A skein of PTB and PSL have 720 inches of thread.
-Take the amount of inches listed in the materials list and divide by 720.
+A skein of PTB has 900 inches of thread and PSL has 720 inches of thread.
+Take the amount of inches listed in the materials list and divide by the total number of inches on the entire card.
 This will give you the number of skeins.